-St. Louis Circuit Attorney’s Office to dismiss some cases of marijuana possession under 100 grams
+St. Louis to dismiss some cases of marijuana possession

-ST. LOUIS – Tuesday in an email to her staff, Circuit Attorney Kim Gardner said her office would dismiss some cases of marijuana possession under 100 grams according to our partners at the St. Louis Post-Dispatch.
+ST. LOUIS – In an email to staffers, St. Louis Circuit Attorney Kim Gardner said her office would dismiss some cases of marijuana possession under 100 grams, according to our partners at the St. Louis Post-Dispatch.

 The email came after what Gardner said was a review of data relating to drug possession cases.